 2. A copy of your signed 2018 federal tax return including all schedules and W-2 forms.
-And, a copy of your November 2019 paycheck(s.)
-Please follow the instructions on the School & Student Services (SSS) website to upload the documents directly to SSS by December 31, 2019, for applicants for admission and students re-enrolling with the School.
+And, a copy of your last available 2019 paycheck(s.)
+Please follow the instructions on the School & Student Services (SSS) website to upload the documents directly to SSS by January 10, 2020, for applicants for admission and students re-enrolling with the School.
 Please do not forward a paper copy of these documents directly to The Kinkaid School.

 If you own a business, you must complete the “Business/Farm Statement” on the SSS website.

 All parents who are separated, are divorced, have remarried or have never been married must each separately complete the Parent’s Financial Statement and provide the required wage and tax documents.